andris-silis/tree/README.md

 JS source code is inside directory `src/` with an entry point `src/js/application/bootstrap.js`

 JS code is built using Webpack as CommonJS builder and Gulp as a command runner.
 Code is separated into vendors and app bundles for faster rebuild when developing.

-CSS build config is inside gulp-config.js, CSS is automatically vendor-prefixed and CSS files merged into one.

 ## Build the JS code